amemetov/sdc-term1-prj1-lane-lines/README.md

 5. Convert edges to line segments using Hough transform

-6. Split line segments on the left and right lanes depending on angle between a current line and X-axis
+6. Split line segments on the left and right line groups depending on angle between a current line and X-axis

 7. Extrapolate line segments using Least Squares (numpy.polyfit is used)